What has nutrition got to do with your brain health? More than you think as Laura Sugden reveals...

 B vitamins are thought to prevent brain atrophy, which could help to keep the brain healthy in people with Alzheimer’s and Parkinson’s, and reduce the risk of dementia and memory loss.

-A clinical trial found that vitamin supplementation with folic acid, B6 and B12 slowed the shrinking of the brain in the areas associated with cognitive decline.
+A clinical trial found that vitamin supplementation with folic acid, B6 and vitamin B12 slowed the shrinking of the brain in the areas associated with cognitive decline.

 Fun fact: If you suffer from migraines, a deficiency in vitamin B2 could be to blame.